wcasper/math407spring2022/_homework/hw1.md

 * (A) What is the identity element of this group?
 * (B) Give a formula for the inverse of an element $$k$$ of this group.
-* (C) Is this group commutative or noncommutative?
+* (C) Is this group abelian or nonabelian?
 Prove it.

 **Problem 2:** Let $$\mathcal{S} = [-1,1]\times[-1,1]$$ be the unit square in $$\mathbb R^2$$.
 A **symmetry of the square** is an invertible linear transformation $$T:\mathbb R^2\rightarrow\mathbb R^2$$ which maps vertices of $$\mathcal S$$ to vertices of $$\mathcal S$$.

 * (A) Write down all the symmetries of the square using $$2\times 2$$ matrices.
 How many are there?
 * (B) Write down a multiplication table for the set of matrices in (A).
 * (C) Show that the set of matrices in (A) is a group.
-Is this group commutative or noncommutative?
+Is this group abelian or nonabelian?
 Prove it.

 **Problem 3:** Suppose that $$G\subseteq \mathbb R^3$$ is a group with binary operation defined in terms of the cross product by